-Anyone can take a weekend to de-clutter their closet, reorganize their drawers, and bring a stash of things they no longer need to the nearest thrift store—they’re tasks that have become far more approachable, thanks to the teachings of Marie Kondo.
-But some people get a little extra help from the queen of tidying up herself.
-On Netflix’s Tidying Up With Marie Kondo, a couple lucky subjects bare their clutter to the expert, and, after figuring out what sparks joy and what doesn’t, find themselves able to breathe easier in a clean home.
+Anyone can take a weekend to declutter a closet, reorganize drawers, and bring a stash of old stuff to the nearest thrift store—Marie Kondo’s book taught us well.
+But a lucky few get a little extra help from the queen of tidying up herself.
+On Netflix’s Tidying Up With Marie Kondo, people turn over their clutter to the expert, and, after figuring out what sparks joy and what doesn’t, find themselves able to breathe easier in a clean house.
 But what happens months later?
-After KonMari-ing your home, does it actually stay organized?
+After KonMari-ing your home, does it stay organized?

-According to Rachel Friend, who you might recognize from the first episode of the Netflix series, the answer is yes, but not for obvious reasons.
-For her, the KonMari method isn’t just about a folding method or the idea that you only own (as much as reasonably possible) things that spark joy.
-It’s a reset button that makes keeping your home organized much more feasible.
+According to Rachel Friend, whom you might recognize from the first episode of the Netflix series, the answer is yes, but not for obvious reasons.
+For her, the KonMari method isn’t just about folding correctly or only keeping things that spark joy.
+Instead, it’s a reset button that makes keeping your home organized much more feasible.

-While some might feel compelled to only use Kondo’s strategy in certain parts of their homes, tidying up here or there, Friend attributes the maintenance of her home’s cleanliness to the fact that she and her husband followed Kondo’s method step by step.
-Not, say, just keeping up with her folding strategy, while allowing the garage to reaccumulate clutter.
+While some people might feel compelled to only use Kondo’s strategy in certain parts of their home, tidying up here or there, Friend attributes the maintenance of her house’s cleanliness to the fact that she and her husband followed Kondo’s entire method step-by-step.
+For example, they didn’t just keep up with her folding strategy while allowing the garage to reaccumulate clutter.
 For the Friend family, the KonMari technique is an all-or-nothing strategy.

-That’s not to say that the method itself is something that can be done over the course of a weekend.
-In fact, Friend says that the longer process—tackling one step per week—helped decluttering feel more manageable.
-“That’s a huge reason we keep it up now,” she says.“If someone wants to take on her method, I’d suggest that they are ready to confront it head-on in those steps right off the bat.
+And it can’t just be done over the course of a weekend.
+In fact, Friend says that the longer process—tackling one step per week—helped it feel more manageable.
+“That’s a huge reason we keep it up now,” she says.“If someone wants to take on Kondo’s method, I’d suggest that they confront it head-on in those steps right off the bat.
 It sounds like a lot, but once you do it, that’s how you maintain it.”

 Others who have embraced Kondo’s teachings have also adopted a longer timeline for their tidying.
-For Alina Wall and Tina Neufeld, who have been running their own 90-Day KonMari Challenge since 2017, after they first read Kondo’s book, the same strategy holds true.
+For Alina Wall and Tina Neufeld, who have been running their own 90-Day KonMari Challenge since they first read Kondo’s book in 2017, the same strategy holds true.
 “In an effort to keep ourselves accountable, we decided to launch a 90-day challenge to finally tackle all the areas of our lives that have accumulated clutter,” Wall says.
-“By being somewhat realistic, as we juggle careers, babies, and before-and-after school routines, we didn’t want to attempt this challenge with a quick fix approach and set ourselves up for failure.
-A consistent, category by category, week by week, meticulous declutter approach worked and left our homes transformed.”
+“By being somewhat realistic as we juggle careers, babies, and before-and-after school routines, we didn’t want to attempt this challenge with a quick-fix approach and set ourselves up for failure.
+A consistent, category-by-category, week-by-week, meticulous declutter approach worked, and it left our homes transformed.”

-Still, the greatest change that can come from Kondo’s teachings doesn’t seem to deal with clutter alone.
-For Friend and Wall both, the philosophy, at surface level, is about tidying a home, but that ends up accomplishing an even bigger-picture goal.
+Still, the greatest change that comes from Kondo’s teachings doesn’t seem to deal with clutter alone.
+For Friend, Wall, and Neufeld, the philosophy, at surface level, is about tidying a home—but it ends up accomplishing an even bigger-picture goal.
 “It’s not just about your home.
 I didn’t realize how much what I felt about my home was really hindering me in other areas of my life,” explains Friend.“Once we organized, this cloud cleared.
-I had this boost of productivity and I felt so good about the house that I was able to do what I cared about.”
+I had this boost of productivity, and I felt so good about the house.”

 See more ore organization: